 1. In the bowl of a mixer fitted with a flat beater, cream the butter and both sugars until light and fluffy for about 4 to 5 minutes.

 2. Mix in the egg yolks, spices, lemon zest and vanilla extract until incorporated.

-3. Switch out the flat beater for the wire whip and mix in the pureed sweet potatoes until the filling is fluffy for about 4 to 5 minutes.
-Whip in the fresh cream and bourbon.
+4. Switch out the flat beater for the wire whip and mix in the pureed sweet potatoes until the filling is fluffy for about 4 to 5 minutes.
+Whip in the fresh cream and optional bourbon.

 *Note: Roast three pounds of sweet potatoes to make about 4 cups of pureed sweet potatoes.
 Also, if there isn’t time to roast sweet potatoes, use canned puréed sweet potatoes or pumpkin.